roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-21 ****** byCathartico© "It's done!"
+"It's done!"
 Steve exclaimed while pulling the memory card from the video camera.
 "At long last, I got what I've been waiting for all this time -- some cold, hard proof!"

  Vanessa stood in the middle of the locker room and looked at her date for the 'Monte Carlo Ball'.
 She was confused and bewildered.
 Steve's sudden appearance had left her dumbfounded and thunderstruck.
 The flame-haired beauty was completely perplexed.
 Once and for all, she felt like her world was irrecoverable out of joint.